SierraRhodes/rwb/README.md

  Empower users to discover a diverse range of books, with a focus on literature containing black and brown people, while also enabling CRUD (Create, Read, Update, Delete) functionality for users to post their own original works.

 ## List the absolute minimum features the project requires to meet this purpose or goal:
-Full CRUD functionality when creating their own book Register Account
+X Full CRUD functionality when creating their own book X Register Account
-Login/Logout
+X Login/Logout
 Search Functionality

 ## What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific.